 In simplest terms, a will contest is a type of probate litigation that involves a beneficiary or other interested party asserting that the will submitted to probate isn’t valid.
 For example, the person contesting the will may claim that:

 If you’re considering a will contest, it’s important to thoroughly assess the potential impact of the case before moving forward.
 For example, you’ll want to weigh the estimated cost of a will contest against the potential gain.
 In some cases, even a well-founded will contest harms everyone by seriously depleting estate assets.

 It’s also important to understand what will happen if the will is invalidated.
 Depending on the circumstances, invalidating a will may mean reverting to an earlier will.
 In others, a newer will may be substituted.
 If there is no other valid will, distribution of the estate will be dictated by the law of intestate succession.
-Anyone considering filing a will contest should first understand how property is likely to be distributed if the contest is successful.
+Anyone considering filing a will contest in St. Johns County should first understand how property is likely to be distributed if the contest is successful.

 A Florida personal representative has specific statutory responsibilities.
 He or she also has a fiduciary duty to the beneficiaries of the estate.
 In simple terms, “fiduciary duty” means that the personal representative has a responsibility to put the interests of the beneficiaries ahead of his or her own, and to act for their benefit.

 A beneficiary who believes a personal representative is failing in those duties may ask the court to intervene.
 For example: